 Investigation into officer involved shooting in Princeton continues

 Nov.
-3—An investigation into an officer involved shooting in Princeton is continuing.
+5—PRINCETON — An investigation into an officer involved shooting in Princeton is continuing.

 On Wednesday, November 2, at approximately 6:10 a.m., members of the West Virginia State Police Special Response Team were assisting with the service of a search warrant in Princeton, according to Captain R. A. Maddy, deputy chief of staff for the West Virginia State Police.